Ghoulean/GhouleanZolaBlog/zola/content/ruina-tier-list/index.md

 Which cuts into his usability.
 And his exclusive isn't good enough for one or three copies to push him beyond his limitations.

+I just don't like charge spenders in general because I feel like you can accomplish the same thing with a Singleton engine except easier.
+Energy Conversion is amazing for compressing your light economy in the event that your deck slots are filled up, but most keypages don't need to play a large variety of combat pages.

 #### Rudolph

 The long-ranged attacker of R Corp who's actually arguably better just when brawlin' it melee.
 Speed I, 4 starting light, and a fairly unique Fervor sidegrade in Reindeer Treatment: it starts at +0, but upon taking enough damage, goes up to +2.
 His exclusive passive, Survivor, is also very strange: it's technically the most cost-efficient power passive in the game, but it's practically impossible to utilize in most cases since getting staggered generally leads shortly to death.
 For the most part, you can't rely on this passive to give you power.
 Brainwave Charge-focusing Antlers grants a little bit of extra stagger damage if you go charge, which is nice.